pacific-hake/hake-assessment/README.md

         model$risks[[2]] - Holds the risk values for the second year of forecasts ...
-        model$risks[[N]] - Holds the risk values for the last year of forecasts model$metrics$outputs       - Last forecast year metrics, is a list of length of the number of metrics (catch levels) model$path      - The path where this model is located model$ctl.file  - control file name for this model model$dat.file  - data file name for this model
+        model$risks[[N]] - Holds the risk values for the last year of forecasts model$path      - The path where this model is located model$ctl.file  - control file name for this model model$dat.file  - data file name for this model